Connor88888/exp-net-fundamentals-2025-Q2/Projects/linux_networking/readme.md

 ```sh
  sudo vi /etc/systemd/resolved.conf
 ```
-> under "Resolve" uncomment "DNS=" and add 1.1.1.1
+- Under "Resolve" uncomment "DNS=" and add 1.1.1.1

-> exit by pressing ESC and using ":wq"
+- Exit by pressing ESC and using ":wq"

 ## Restart  config file for changes to take place